magiccodingman/MagicIpfsLoader/wiki/The_Solution.md

 1. **Isolated `index.html`**: The virtual directory and emulated service worker ensure that even though the `index.html` is isolated, it can still access all necessary resources.
 2. **Service Worker Limitations**: Although the solution doesn't use a traditional service worker, the emulated service worker provides the necessary functionality to handle complex resource loading and dependencies.
 3. **File Size and Performance**: By compressing and encoding the tar file, we minimize the size while ensuring that the resources can be loaded and managed efficiently.
+4.

+### Conclusion
+This innovative approach, MagicIPFS Loader ensures that web applications hosted on IPFS can reliably load, even on public gateways.
+The system creates a seamless experience for users, making it possible to deploy modern web frameworks and larger applications on IPFS while maintaining decentralization and performance.
+While there are limitations, particularly regarding service workers, this solution offers a powerful and flexible method for making decentralized web applications accessible and performant.